 All of the long-acting opioids are classified as Schedule II controlled substances by the FDA, with the exception of buprenorphine transdermal systems which are a Schedule III controlled substance.
 Buprenorphine is a partial opiate agonist, and the transdermal system is the first and only seven day transdermal opioid approved by the FDA.
 On July 9, 2012, the FDA approved a Risk Evaluation and Mitigation Strategy (REMS) for all long-acting opioids.
 The program requires companies who manufacture long-acting opioids to make training regarding proper prescribing practices available for health care professionals who prescribe these agents, as well as distribute educational materials to both prescribers and patients on the safe use of these agents.
 The new REMS program is part of the national prescription drug abuse plan announced by the Obama Administration in 2011 to combat prescription drug misuse and abuse.
-22

-Even though OxyContin® (oxycodone extended-release) has received increased attention regarding overuse, abuse, and diversion, oxycodone itself does not appear to have a greater dependence or abuse liability compared to the other available opioids.
+Even though OxyContin® (oxycodone extended-release [ER]) has received increased attention regarding overuse, abuse, and diversion, oxycodone itself does not appear to have a greater dependence or abuse liability compared to the other available opioids.
 In April of 2010, the FDA approved a new formulation of OxyContin® that was designed to help discourage misuse and abuse of the medication.
 Specifically, the reformulated OxyContin® is intended to prevent the opioid medication from being cut, broken, chewed, crushed, or dissolved to release more medication.
 The FDA states that the new formulation may be an improvement that may result in less risk of overdosage due to tampering, and will likely result in less abuse by snorting or injection, but the agent can still be abused or misused by simply ingesting larger doses than are recommended.
 The manufacturers of the medication will be required by the FDA to conduct a postmarket study to evaluate the extent to which this new formulation reduces abuse and misuse of the medication.
 Similarly, a new, crush-resistant formulation of Opana ER® (oxymorphone) was approved in December 2011; however, the manufacturer notes that it has not been established that the new formulation is less subject to misuse, abuse, diversion, overdose, or addiction.

-In October 2013, the FDA approved the first sole entity hydrocodone product in an extended-release formulation known as Zohydro ER® (hydrocodone) for the treatment of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatments are inadequate.3 The approval of Zohydro ER® (hydrocodone) was somewhat controversial for a number of reasons.
+In October 2013, the FDA approved the first sole entity hydrocodone product in an ER formulation known as Zohydro ER® (hydrocodone) for the treatment of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatments are inadequate.
+The approval of Zohydro ER® (hydrocodone) was somewhat controversial for a number of reasons.
 The advisory panel to the FDA voted 11 to 2 against the approval of Zohydro ER® (hydrocodone), due in large part to growing concerns regarding opioid abuse and the product's lack of an abuse deterrent mechanism.
-Despite the advisory committee vote, Zohydro ER® (hydrocodone extended-release) was approved based on an FDA Division Director's rationale that the benefit-risk balance for Zohydro ER[®] (hydrocodone extended-release) and other non-abuse deterrent opioid analgesics is still favorable for patients requiring chronic opioid therapy.
-In addition, the case was made for having another alternative long-acting opioid for patients that cannot tolerate other options or who are on an opioid rotation.10
+Despite the advisory committee vote, Zohydro ER® (hydrocodone ER) was approved based on an FDA Division Director's rationale that the benefit-risk balance for Zohydro ER®